 Elements of the Claim

-An experienced employment law attorney can help you understand how these rules apply to your case.
+An experienced employment legal matters attorney can help you understand how these rules apply to your case.

 Pattern or Practice

 Employees typically also need to show a pattern of continual bad conduct by their employer before an employee’s resignation will be considered a constructive discharge.